-Tropical Storm Bret spins toward eastern Caribbean as islands brace for heavy winds, flooding
+Tropical Storm Bret spins toward eastern Caribbean as forecasters warn it will strengthen

 “Both the atmospheric and oceanic environment look conducive for strengthening during the next couple of days with low shear and abnormally warm ocean waters,” the center said.

+Dominica’s meteorological service said Tuesday that the storm poses a “high threat” to the island and warned of landslides, flooding and waves of up to 12 feet (4 meters).

-Forecasters warned of strong winds, dangerous storm surge and waves, and flooding from heavy rainfall.
-They urged people in the Lesser Antilles, Puerto Rico and the Virgin Islands to closely monitor the storm and have their hurricane plans in place.
+Meanwhile, the hurricane center urged people in the Lesser Antilles, Puerto Rico and the Virgin Islands to closely monitor the storm and have their hurricane plans in place.

 “Given the larger than usual uncertainty in the track forecast, it is too early to specify the location and magnitude of where these hazards could occur,” the center said.